CBS Issues Statement On ‘Big Brother’ Season 20 Contestants’ Bad Behavior

 While the incidents won’t make the taped Big Brother broadcast, TMZ is on it.
 The celebrity gossip site posted a video from the show’s live feed that shows contestant J.C.
 Mounduix placing an ice cream scooper near the genitals of several of his Big Brother housemates as they lay on a bed.
 In another video from the feed, contestants Rachel Swindler and Angela Rummans were caught make racist-sounding comments about skin color.

-Swindler reportedly started the controversial conversation by saying her stomach is as dark as fellow houseguest Bayleigh Dayton, an African American castmate currently in the Big Brother house, while Rummans added she’s “looking ghetto here with the skin coloration.”
+Swindler reportedly started the controversial conversation by saying her stomach is as dark as fellow houseguest Bayleigh Dayton, an African-American castmate currently in the Big Brother house, while Rummans added she’s “looking ghetto here with the skin coloration.”

 Big Brother has weathered several controversial storms in the past.
 In 2013, CBS distanced itself from its most controversial season after several contestants spewed homophobic and racist comments on the live feeds.

-After “Blonde-tourage” alliance members Aaryn Gries and Ginamarie Zimmerman made fun of Asian and African American housemates and fellow Big Brother contestant Spencer Clawson was caught making homophobic slurs on camera, CBS began airing a disclaimer at the beginning of each episode of the show.
+After “Blonde-tourage” alliance members Aaryn Gries and Ginamarie Zimmerman made fun of Asian and African-American housemates and fellow Big Brother contestant Spencer Clawson was caught making homophobic slurs on camera, CBS began airing a disclaimer at the beginning of each episode of the show.

 CBS president addressed the network’s decision to air a disclaimer at the beginning of each Big Brother episode, telling The Hollywood Reporter, “I find some of the behavior absolutely appalling, personally….I think we’ve handled it properly.
 It makes us uncomfortable.”